South Foreland Lighthouses: Electric light

 In 1871 Souter Lighthouse became the first to be designed and built for electric operation, and the following year South Foreland received its own permanent electric installation.
-A power station was built mid-way between the two lighthouses containing four Holmes magneto-electric generators (two for each light), driven by a pair of 10hp Hunter & English horizontal steam engines fed by coke-fuelled Cornish boilers.
+A power station was built mid-way between the two lighthouses containing four Holmes magneto-electric generators (two for each light), driven by a pair of 10 hp Hunter & English horizontal steam engines fed by coke-fuelled Cornish boilers.
 The building also included additional accommodation for the attendants.
 At the same time, the two lighthouses were each provided with a medium-sized (third-order) catadioptric fixed optic designed by James Chance.